lillian-aoki/misc-analysis/qPCR_outcomes.md

 One strategy is that we can run more samples.
 We collected 12 tissue samples per meadow (site).
 For the first round of qPCR anaylsis, I extracted and analyzed a subset of samples (no more than 4 per meadow).
-So, theoretically, we have more tissue samples to run at each site.
+So, theoretically, we have more tissue samples to run at each site (up to 8 more per site).
 However, I tried to select the most promising lesion tissue samples, based on the scanned images.
 So the remaining tissues samples may be slightly worse candidates for qPCR than those already run.
 We’d also have to think about the expense of running many more samples in pursuit of a handful of positives.

 Regarding (2) above, we planned to run tests in Colleen’s lab to confirm the presence of amplifiable DNA in the extracts.
 Basically, we want to make sure that the ethanol storage isn’t compromising DNA extraction.
-I believe the plan was to run universal eukaryotic primers to confirm there is any DNA in the samples (eelgrass or Lz).
+The plan was to run universal eukaryotic primers to confirm there is any DNA in the samples (eelgrass or Lz).
 This would eliminate sample collection and extraction as sources of error.

 Assuming we do have DNA in the extracts, we could do further methods development (e.g. address (3) above).
-This would need to happen in Colleen’s lab, with Colleen or Tori assisting Lillian :)
+This would likely need to happen in Colleen’s lab, with Colleen or Tori assisting Lillian :)

+Note, I am currently planning to extract and run additional 2019 samples from the remaining regions (BC, SD, more BB) in June 2020.
+I expect to have low success rates with these samples as well.
+Potentially, we could think about adjusting the extraction methods - possibly using a different kit?
+When we last talked it didn’t sound like this would be very fruitful, but we could try it.
+Not sure if there are any other changes we could make, with the equipment at FHL, to improve success rates.

 ### Moving forward - 2020